fullboar/ns-mobile-wallet/DEVELOPER.md

    yarn run ios:setup
 ```

-To work on changes to BC Wallet in Bifold (the underlying Aries project) you will also need to do the following:
+To work on changes to NS Wallet in Bifold (the underlying Aries project) you will also need to do the following:

 ```sh
 # from bc-wallet-mobile